Generalized local jacobians and commutative group stacks: Commutative algebraic group stacks

-\begin{df} A \emph{commutative algebraic group stack} is an object $E \in \AbSt_k$ such that underlying stack $|E| \in \St_k$ is an Artin $n$-stack (for some $n$), locally of finite presentation and strongly quasi-separated over $k$.
+\begin{df} A \emph{commutative algebraic group stack} is an object $E \in \AbSt_k$ such that the underlying stack $|E| \in \St_k$ is an Artin $n$-stack (for some $n$), locally of finite presentation, strongly quasi-separated over $k$ and which can be covered, in the sense of the fppf topology, by a countable number of affine $k$-schemes.
 They form, by definition, a full sub-$\s$-category

 \end{df}